-We often say that each child affected by a peroxisomal disorder “writes their own story,” as each one is unique.
-Even children with the same mutations are often impacted differently.
+We often say that an individual affected by a peroxisomal disorder “writes their own story,” as each one is unique.
+Even individuals with the same mutations are often impacted differently.
 Children at the severe end of the spectrum typically do not survive their first year.
 Children on the moderate or mild end of the spectrum may live into childhood, teen years or beyond, although most children do not live past age ten.
 Hallmark symptoms of peroxisomal disorders include sensorineural hearing loss, vision loss, hypotonia, seizures, developmental delays, liver and kidney issues, problems with bone formation, feeding issues, and adrenal insufficiency.

 Children who are at the most severe end of the spectrum typically meet very few developmental milestones.
 Children at the mild end of the spectrum often learn to walk, talk, read, and develop varying degrees of independence.
 Some children have suffered a regression resulting in the loss of skills previously gained.
-Therefore, it is difficult to determine where your child may ultimately fall along the spectrum.
+Therefore, it is difficult to determine where an individual may ultimately fall along the spectrum.
 Early intervention and ongoing therapy services such as: physical therapy, occupational therapy, speech, feeding therapy/nutrition, hearing and vision services are often necessary and prescribed for a child with a peroxisomal disorder throughout his/her lifetime.